ianlcurtis/devboxlab/README.md

 -   Choose the existing **"dev-center-core"** resource group for your deployment and call it **"dev-center-uk01"**.

--   Select the Azure Region you used when creating the virtual network.
+-   Select *UK South* as the Azure region.

 -   Review the deployment and confirm its creation.